Livia

-Livia was the daughter of Roman senator Marcus Livius Drusus Claudianus and his wife Alfidia.
+Livia was the daughter of senator Marcus Livius Drusus Claudianus and his wife Alfidia.
 She married Tiberius Claudius Nero around 43 BC, and they had two sons, Tiberius and Drusus.
 In 38 BC, she divorced Tiberius Claudius Nero and married the political leader Octavian.
 The Senate granted Octavian the title Augustus in 27 BC, effectively making him emperor.
-Livia then became the Roman empress.
-In this role, she served as an influential confidant of her husband and was rumored to have been responsible for the deaths of a number of Augustus' relatives, including his grandson Agrippa Postumus.
+In her role as Roman empress, Livia served as an influential confidant to her husband and was rumoured to have been responsible for the deaths of several of his relatives, including his grandson Agrippa Postumus.

-After Augustus died in AD 14, Tiberius became emperor.
-Livia continued to exert political influence as the mother of the emperor.
-She died in AD 29.
-She was the grandmother of the emperor Claudius, great-grandmother of the emperor Caligula, and the great-great-grandmother of the emperor Nero.
-In AD 42, Livia was deified by Claudius, who acknowledged her title of Augusta.
+After Augustus died in AD 14, Tiberius was elevated, and Livia continued to exert political influence as the mother of the emperor until her death in AD 29.
+She was grandmother of the emperor Claudius, great-grandmother of the emperor Caligula, and great-great-grandmother of the emperor Nero.
+Livia was deified by Claudius in AD 42, bestowing her the title Diva Augusta.

 Birth and first marriage to Tiberius Claudius Nero

 Livia Drusilla was born on 30 January 59 BC as the daughter of Marcus Livius Drusus Claudianus by his wife Alfidia.
 The diminutive Drusilla often found in her name suggests that she was not her father's first daughter.
-She may have had a brother named Gaius Livius Drusus who had a daughter named Livia Pulchra.
+She may have had a brother named Gaius Livius Drusus who had two daughters named Livia Pulchra and Livilla.
 Her father also adopted Marcus Livius Drusus Libo.

-She was married around 43 BC.
-Her father married her to Tiberius Claudius Nero, her cousin of patrician status who was fighting with him on the side of Julius Caesar's assassins against Octavian.
+She was married around 43 BC to Tiberius Claudius Nero, her cousin of patrician status who was fighting with her father on the side of Julius Caesar's assassins against Octavian.
 Her father committed suicide in the Battle of Philippi, along with Gaius Cassius Longinus and Marcus Junius Brutus, but her husband continued fighting against Octavian, now on behalf of Mark Antony and his brother Lucius Antonius.
 Her first child, the future emperor Tiberius, was born in 42 BC.
 In 40 BC, the family was forced to flee Italy in order to avoid the recriminations of Octavian in the aftermath of the siege of Perusia.
-They joined with Sextus Pompeius, a son of Pompey Magnus, who opposed the triumvirate from his base in Sicily.
+They joined with Sextus Pompeius, a son of Pompey Magnus, who opposed the Second Triumvirate from his base in Sicily.
 Later, Livia, her husband Tiberius Nero and their two-year-old son, Tiberius, moved on to Greece.